 The high backs are designed to flex more in certain spots so that you can tweak them when you want to but their stiffer in the right spots to give you some great response.

-They don’t have the mini-disc like the Contact Pros, Forged Carbon or Forged Ultra (in the Union line) but they still butter really well.
+They don’t have the mini-disc like the Contacts, Contact Pros, Falcors , Ultras or Ultra FCs (in the Union line) but they still butter really well considering that.
+Better than other Union bindings without the mini-disc in my experience.
 They flex well with the board with minimal dead spot.
-Not as well as the Contact Pros but those have that mini disc which helps.
+Not as well as the Union bindings with the mini disc though.

 You can adjust most parts of the binding It’s pretty easy to adjust on the fly as the adjustments are virtually all tool-less.